2KAbhishek/Nightbow/README.md

 Nightbow is a true black VS Code theme with bright colors.

-It uses pitch black on most of the elements with blue for accent and borders, the syntax highlighting is inspired by One Dark and Draula colorschemes.
+It uses pitch black on most of the elements with blue for accent and borders, the syntax highlighting is inspired by One Dark and Dracula colorschemes.

 ## Prerequisites